Setup · 8 min read

 3. A confirmation message is sent to the client immediately after booking

-5. If link-based confirmation is enabled, the client's reply (confirm/cancel) updates the calendar event
+5. If link-based confirmation is enabled, the client’s confirmation updates the calendar event

 SMS Reminder handles all five steps automatically after a one-time setup.
 There is no manual sending, no separate inbox to manage, and no need to migrate your calendar or change your booking process.